 ITV's Grace cast

-John Simm (Doctor Who, Life on Mars) plays the titular Brighton-based Detective Superintendent Roy Grace, a “hard-working police officer who has given his life to the job”.
+John Simm (Doctor Who, Life on Mars) returns to lead the Grace cast as the titular Brighton-based Detective Superintendent Roy Grace, who is still struggling with the disappearance of his wife years ago.

-Other cast members include Laura Elphinstone (Game of Thrones) is DS Bella Moy, Amaka Okafor (The Split, Vera) plays DC Emma Jane Boutwood, and Brad Morrison takes the role of DC Nicholl.
+Other returning cast members include Richie Campbell (Top Boy) as DS Glenn Branson, Rakie Ayola (Noughts + Crosses) as ACC Vosper, Laura Elphinstone (Game of Thrones) as DS Bella Moy, Amaka Okafor (The Split, Vera) as DC Emma Jane Boutwood, and Brad Morrison as DC Nicholl.

 What is ITV's Grace about?

-You can watch the trailer for Grace here.
+You can watch the trailer for the new season below.